 Makes the family bond stronger

-Sharing the activities of common interest like hobbies, favorite books, sports, movies bring the family members closer to one another, which ultimately creates a positive impact on children.
+Sharing activities of common interest like hobbies, favorite books, sports, and movies bring the family members closer to one another, which ultimately creates a positive impact on children.

 Promote positivity and good health